mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-view/index.md

 techPreview: true
 ---

-<p class="message--note"><strong>NOTE: </strong>Insights are refreshed on a 72-hour basis.
-Older insights expire, however, if an insight persists, it reappears in the table.</p>
+<p class="message--note"><strong>NOTE: </strong>Insights refresh every 72-hours.
+Older insights expire.
+However, if an insight persists, it reappears in the table.</p>

-After the [Insights Engine is enabled](../insights-setup/), select a workspaces to view your insight items.
+After the [Insights Engine is enabled](../insights-setup/), select a workspace to view your insight items.
 On the Workspace Dashboard below the workspace summary cards, the Insights summary card displays the most recent insight items.
-The Insights summary card displays the amount of insights within each severity level of Critical, Warning, and Notices.
+The Insights summary card displays the amount of insights within each severity level of Critical, Warning and Notices.
 Select the View All link to see a summary of all insight items on the Insights Dashboard.

-Select **Insights** from the sidebar menu for the DKP Insights Dashboard, where you can filter the insight items several different ways:
+Select **Insights** from the left-side navigation menu for the DKP Insights Dashboard, where you can filter the insight items several different ways:

 -   Use the search dialog to search by description keyword.
 -   Toggle your view by the following insight types: